wil-vander/wil-vander/README.md

 - 👋 Hi, I’m @wil-vander
 - 👀 I’m interested in coding and yoga
-- 🌱 I’m currently learning vue 3
+- 🌱 I’m currently learning Astro
-- 💞️ I’m looking to collaborate on next level marketing websites
+- 💞️ I’m open to discuss CSS
 - 📫 How to reach me wil@vandertuin.nl

 <!---